SymbolixAU/clubhouser/README.md

 ### Changing the API version

-By default, the package returns queries from the V2 api but you can override this on a function-by-function basis by setting the `url` parameter.
+By default, the package returns queries from the V2 API but you can override this on a function-by-function basis by setting the `url` parameter.
 You can also change the default.
 For example, if you want to be brave and use the latest, beta version you would:

 ``` r